wealthsimple/dwb-challenge/README.md

 The winner will be the team that has the highest profit at the end of the data set given.

 The prize is a pair of Bose QC25 Headphones.

+# Updates
+You must handle any input errors, like malformed dates or empty prices.
+You can handle them any way you like, including skipping output for that day.